MasterKale/SimpleWebAuthn-homepage/docs/advanced/server/pqc-ml-dsa-support.md

 ## Introduction

 **Post-Quantum Cryptography (PQC)** algorithms are new cryptographic standards designed to protect digital communications against future quantum computers.
-WebAuthn implementations today rely on "classical" signature algorithms like ES256 and RS256, which quantum computers will eventually become capable of breaking by deriving a private key from its public key to forge passkey authentication responses.
+WebAuthn implementations today rely on "classical" signature algorithms like ES256 and RS256, which quantum computers will eventually become capable of breaking by quickly deriving a private key from its public key to forge passkey authentication responses.

 Migrating users from classical passkeys to ones that leverage the PQC **ML-DSA** signature algorithm ensures long-term protection against these kinds of attacks.
 Relying Parties that wish to transition their users to ML-DSA passkeys can follow the steps below to begin requesting and verifying such passkeys in supported runtimes.